Hcappers/GNSS/Lofton.md

 ![Hello World Display](/Images/HelloWorldDisplay.png)

 I am now working on using this sample to replace a different instrument with our own html/css/js to display our working prototype.

+### 4/8/2025

+I am struggling to get anything new to appear on the MFD or PFD of avionics system.
+MSFS has little to no documentation and there is almost nothing online to assist.
+Trying to navigate a 25k+ line JS file that has no documentation has been extremely difficult.